adam-srut/One-molecule-visualization/README.md

  Output format can be specified with option `-o [png, Default: svg]` (pdf format might not work properly).
  Try `$ one_mol_vis.jl --help` to list all the options.

-*Check the dictionaries in the atom_types.jl of the script, expand them accordingly to cover all atom types presented in your xyz file.*
+*Check the dictionaries in the atom_types.jl, expand them accordingly to cover all atom types presented in your xyz file.*

 ***Warning: For visualization of normal modes the xyz coordinates cannot be rotated with respect to the coordinates of the frequency calculation!***